AndreiD/bitcoin_hd_wallet/README.md

-# Bitcoin HD Wallet Generator
+# Bitcoin / Ethereum HD Wallet Generator

 ### What Is an HD Wallet?